 Celecoxib is a nonsteroidal anti-inflammatory drug (NSAID).
 It works by reducing hormones that cause inflammation and pain in the body.

-Celecoxib is used to treat pain or inflammation caused by many conditions such as arthritis, ankylosing spondylitis, and menstrual pain.
-Celecoxib is also used in the treatment of hereditary polyps in the colon
+Celecoxib is used to treat juvenile rheumatoid arthritis in children who are at least 2 years old.
+It is also used in the treatment of hereditary polyps in the colon.

-Celecoxib may cause life-threatening heart or circulation problems such as heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
-Do not use celecoxib just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
+Celecoxib can increase your risk of fatal heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
+Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).